freebasic/fbc/FreeBASIC/readme.txt

       version).
     - Wrote the OpenAL demonstration in the examples/sound directory.

-  o Daniel R. Verkamp (i_am_drv[at]yahoo.com) - Project Member:
-    - Ported FreeBASIC to DOS and Xbox; ports maintainer.
-    - Translated the Allegro headers (later replaced by the SWIG FB wrapper version).
-    - Wrote the DLL and static library automation, plus resource scripts support on Windows.
-    - Developed the VB-compatible file routines in the extended runtime library.

   o Dumbledore
     - Ported the wx-c headers (later replaced by the SWIG FB wrapper version).
     - Wrote the wx demonstration in the examples/wx-c dir.

+  o dr0p (dr0p[at]perfectbg.com):
+    - Fixed the PostgreSQL headers translated by the SWIG FB wrapper.
+    - Wrote the postgresql_test.bas example at the examples/DB dir.

   o Edmond Leung (leung.edmond[at]gmail.com):
     - Translated the SDL headers, including SDL_mixer and SDL_image (later replaced by the SWIG FB wrapper version).